 If there is any hope for our survival on this planet and with each other, we must aspire to reduce our materialist values and engage in more sustainable practices and ideals while setting an example for the rest of the developing world.
 If the developing world were to currently consume as much as the USA, we would need TWO ADDITIONAL PLANETS to accommodate the supply of food, energy, water, and raw materials required to meet this demand.

 We should strive towards minimizing wasteful inefficiencies, decreasing our insecurities, respecting our bare needs, maximizing efficiencies, re-evaluating object-ownership, growing local, and eliminating manipulative advertising.
 For example, when buying any product, first ask yourself "Do I really need this item?
 New?"
 Then do your research to ensure that you are buying items that will meet your needs for extended periods of time with minimal negative impact to our society and our planet.
 We must also re-assess the role of 'money' as our primary measure of success and seek a new philosophy to guide us while replacing the dangerous and destructive myth of materialism.

 Seeking a transformative shift of our self-understanding and realizing what makes us 'complete people' should not be trivialized.
 Forming this shift will be challenging because the system thrives on you NOT knowing your true-self and your true-authority.
 The Cult will have you believe that you are nothing more than an object to be owned and controlled by the system.
-However, humans are resourceful and each year more individuals are becoming empowered, working less hours, spending more time with family and friends, becoming more conscious, choosing smaller homes, buying less crap, eating healthier, enhancing their relationships with nature, and transforming relationships of power and control into partnerships of cooperation.
+However, humans are resourceful and each year more individuals are becoming empowered, working less hours, spending more time with family and friends, becoming more conscious, more awakened, choosing efficient homes, buying less crap, eating healthier, enhancing their relationships with nature, and transforming relationships of power and control into partnerships of cooperation.
 Understanding that you have the authority to control your destiny is the first step towards escaping the Trap of Materialism...